Maths Anxiety

 Idea 1 :

 The ultimate goal is for students to never develop maths anxiety in the first place.
-Sites like Table Fables will help children regain confidence or prevent issues in the first instance.
-Table Fables uses humour and animations to make children laugh while they are learning maths.
+Sites like Fables World will help children regain confidence or prevent issues in the first instance.
+Fables World uses humour and animations to make children laugh while they are learning maths.
 When a child is laughing and having fun they can’t feel anxious.

 Screenshot 2019-04-24 14.03.11.png